 The Semester Calendar

 Allegheny divides the academic year into two semesters of 15 weeks each.
 A month-long break, beginning in late December, separates the semesters.
-Vacations occur during October and in the third week of March.
+Vacations occur during October, over Thanksgiving and in March.

-During semesters, classes typically meet two or three times per week for periods of 75 or 50 minutes.
+During semesters, classes typically meet two or three times per week for periods of 75 or 50 minutes, respectively.
 Associated laboratories are usually scheduled separately, although they may be scheduled at the regular class time if appropriate.
-A Registration Guide listing class times and examination periods for all courses to be offered is made available electronically to all students prior to Registration.
+Prior to registration, information about class times and examination periods for all courses to be offered is made available electronically to all students prior to Registration via WebAdvisor.

 The Credit System

-Most courses receive four semester credit hours, and they are designed to require no more than one-fourth of a student’s time.
+Most courses receive four semester credit hours, and, for a student enrolled for the usual full-time course load of 16 credits, four-credit courses are designed to require no more than one-fourth of the time devoted by the student to academics.
 Some courses may receive one, two, or three semester credit hours.

-The usual academic load is 16-17 semester hours in each semester and 32-34 semester hours for the year.
+The usual academic load is 16 semester credit hours in each semester and 32 semester hours for the academic year.
 Students may take up to 20 semester hours per semester without special permission.

 A student is considered to be a first-year student from the date of matriculation until the semester following completion of the 28th semester hour, when the student becomes a sophomore.
 A student becomes a junior in the semester following completion of the 60th semester hour, and a senior in the semester following completion of the 92nd semester hour.

-The schedule of examinations is published with the schedule of courses on the Registration Web page.
-Students are expected to arrange their travel and vacation plans in accordance with the examination schedule.
-Requests for changes in examination times should only be made in the most extraordinary circumstances; approval must be received from the department concerned.
+The schedule of final examinations for the ensuing academic year is published in advance on the Registration Web Page.
+All students are expected to take their final examinations during the officially scheduled period.
+Students are required to arrange their travel and vacation plans to allow them to be present for all of their scheduled exams.
+Requests for changes in examination times should only be made in the following situations:

-Student grades are reported on either a letter basis or Credit/No Credit basis.
+Student grades are reported on either a letter-grade basis or a Credit/No Credit basis: